- Harry Burchill, Planning Policy Officer, RTPI

 - Professor Janice Morphet, Visiting Professor, The Bartlett School of Planning, UCL (event chair)

 The Housing White Paper included a number of proposed planning reforms to support housing development, including the introduction of a Housing Delivery Test and a standardised approach to assessing housing requirements.
-Meanwhile, the Government is set to publish revisions to the National Planning Policy Framework (NPPF) later in 2017.
+Meanwhile, the Government is set to publish revisions to the National Planning Policy Framework (NPPF) in the coming months.